fabianschuiki/llhd/llhd/Diagnostic.md

 identified by an index starting at 1 for each diagnostic.
 If multiple messages point a similar source location, a larger extract of the source is printed that covers both.
 In general, source snippets are only plotted once.

+Every message has a main source range underlined by carets `^^^`, a list of highlighted ranges underlined by tildas `~~~`, and a list of relevant ranges which are not marked but included in the code listings.